Who should come?

 Yasyf is a Master's student at MIT, and leads the engineering team at Hi From The Other Side.
 In addition to finding ways he can use technology to bridge divides and connect people, his academic interests are focused on exploring how software can make venture capital more efficient.
 Yasyf has spent time as an engineer at Square and Facebook, and as Chief Software Architect at Foxtrot ("a 21st century approach to last mile logistics”).
 He also spent a year Managing Partner of the Boston Dorm Room Fund team, a student-run venture fund backed by First Round Capital.
 Hailing from Vancouver, he’s spent the past few years exploring new technologies and bringing together his academic and real-world engineering experiences to form a passion for entrepreneurship and technology startups.

-Complex challenges require innovative solutions.
-The next wave of leadership is rising to the challenge.
-There is a new political frontier emerging, and at the forefront are the New Founders, forging the path for America’s future.
+Complex challenges require innovative solutions, and the next wave of leadership is rising to the challenge.